With the synchronization function you can synchronize your Vivaldi browser data across multiple computers. Continue reading to learn how to:

 - Start syncing.

-Most data, like Bookmarks and Notes, will be put to the respective locations, but to access the tabs that you have open in another Vivaldi instance (Remote session), look for the Cloud icon, but this time on the Tab Bar, next to the recently closed tabs (Trash Can) icon.
+Most data, like Bookmarks and Notes, will be put to their respective locations, but to access the tabs that you have open in another Vivaldi instance (Remote session), look for the Remote Sessions button on the Tab Bar, next to Recently Closed Tabs.

 When you log in or enable synchronization of some data type, your local data is merged and reassociated with what exists on the server.
 This is done in a way that ensures you won’t lose any data.
 Some things like Bookmarks can be moved to match the location the server believes they are in.